streamdata-gallery-organizations/heroku/_listings/heroku/appsapppsstop-post-openapi.md

       - in: header
         name: Accept
         description: Content type
       - in: query
+        name: Accept
+        description: Content type
+      - in: query
+        name: app
+        description: The app name
+      - in: path
+        name: app
+      - in: query
         name: attach
         description: 'true: use rendezvous to access stdin/stdout - : stream process